Welcome to the website of the Australian Embassy in Portugal

 We are now on Facebook Australian Embassy in Portugal

-Direct Aid Program - Cabo Verde, São Tomé and Princípe and Guinea Bissau
+Direct Aid Program 2019-2020 – Cabo Verde, Guinea-Bissau and São Tomé and Príncipe

-The Australian Embassy is Lisbon manages the Direct Aid Program (DAP) in Cabo Verde, Sao Tome and Principe and Guinea-Bissau.
+The Australian Embassy in Lisbon manages the Direct Aid Program (DAP) in Cabo Verde, Sao Tome and Principe and Guinea-Bissau.